 Make every effort to get regular coverage, although you may have to pay more than your current policy.
-The alternatives in Missouri are the MO Property Insurance Placement Facility (FAIRPLAN), which provides a fire policy (no liability) with no more than $100,000 in coverage for your home, and actual cash value (which allows for depreciation) on your contents, or the surplus lines market, which seldom insures any home less than $100,000 and provides very expensive coverage.
+The alternatives in Missouri are the MO Property Insurance Placement Facility (FAIRPLAN), which provides a fire policy (no liability) with no more than $200,000 in coverage for your home, and actual cash value (which allows for depreciation) on your contents, or the surplus lines market, which seldom insures any home less than $100,000 and provides very expensive coverage.

 If you have a mortgage and your coverage lapses, the finance company or bank may be able to provide insurance and charge you high rates for inadequate coverage; these forced placement contracts only covers its stake in your home's value, not your equity.